The Darkest Hour (film): Release

 The Darkest Hour was released in the United States on December 25, 2011.
 The DVD release date was April 10, 2012, by Summit Entertainment.
 In the United Kingdom, it was released theatrically on January 13, 2012, and on DVD on May 21, 2012.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 10 critics, indicating "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The Hollywood Reporter criticized the film for having a "flatlining screenplay and the absence of even a single compelling character", and The New York Times wrote that it has "a depressing failure of imagination".
 Writing for Slant Magazine, Budd Wilkins called it "a dimwitted 3D sci-fi travesty" and wrote, "Indifferently structured, Jon Spaihts's lame-brained script knows no narrative contrivance it doesn't love and, what's worse, blows its expositional load in the first 10 minutes, bringing together a quintet of cardboard cutout leads."
 Joe Leydon of Variety called it a "modestly inventive and involving variation on a standard-issue sci-fi doomsday scenario".

-Accolades

-The Darkest Hour was awarded the prize for Best Movie for Mature Audiences at the MovieGuide Awards.